 Students wanting to participate in recruitment must sign up during the summer.
 Fraternity recruitment happens two weeks before school starts, and sorority recruitment is one week before school starts.
 Sororities and fraternities both have open recruitment.
-So students who do not participate in formal recruitment or rush can still join a greek organization later on in the semester.
+So students who do not participate in formal recruitment or rush can still join a Greek organization later on in the semester.
 Students are encouraged to participate in recruitment or rush even if they are not planning on joining a greek organization.
 It can be an amazing opportunity to meet new people and connect with other involved students on campus.
-Learn more about greek life here.
+Learn more about Greek life.

 Mizzou’s history is filled with traditions that have developed over the nearly 200 years that Mizzou has been in existence.
 The Mizzou Alumni Association’s website has a list and explanation of many of the traditions on campus and a history of the university.
 One of the most important traditions for new students is the TigerWalk, where new students symbolize their entrance into Mizzou and walk through the Columns toward Jesse Hall.
 This is always the last Sunday before classes begin.

 Students can explore basic information about all undergraduate MU degree programs and search by School/College, Interest Areas, and Career Paths at majors.missouri.edu.
-A list of the Colleges and Schools at Mizzou can be found here.
-A list of the undergraduate majors and minors can be found here, and a catalog of the undergraduate classes offered for this current year can be found here.
+You can read through a list of the Colleges and Schools at Mizzou.
+You can also see all of the undergraduate majors and minors, and a catalog of the undergraduate classes offered for this current year.
 Almost all of the colleges, schools and programs at Mizzou have their own website with more specific information for students currently enrolled in the program or students considering joining the program.
 Those can be found by searching “Mizzou” and the program you want to look into.

 New students register for classes during a scheduled meeting with their advisor at orientation.
 Students are not required to attend one of the orientation programs, but it is highly recommended and is the only time new students can register for classes before school begins.
 Orientation programs are held throughout the summer, during August right before school starts, and during the winter break for students starting in the spring semester.
 To learn about and sign up for Summer Welcome, August Orientation, and Winter Welcome visit the orientation portion of this website.